Dale Earnhardt Jr. Admitted He Failed to Make the Most of His NASCAR Talent: ‘I Did About 80%’

 Dale Earnhardt Jr. changed his ways thanks to Hendrick Motorsports

 Dale Earnhardt Jr. eventually realized that he had to take racing more seriously, though.
 That change didn’t occur through deep introspection, however.
-It was brought about by the team at Hendrick Motorsports.
+The team at Hendrick Motorsports brought it about.

 “I didn’t learn how to be good at racing until I got at Hendrick,” Junior continued.
 “And that’s nobody’s fault, but I learned, when I got to Hendrick, and I got around Jimmie Johnson and Jeff Gordon, what being a really dedicated driver was really about.
 What being a professional was about, what applying yourself and being accountable was about.”